Aleksandra1401/NLP-Assignment3/README.md

 Question 1:
 Demonstrates embedding generation using FastText model on Post_law data.
 Saves the model for potenttial use in future.

 Question 2:
 Demonstrates finding similar questions using pretrained fastText model embeddings and Pytorch NN designed from scratch.

+**Note:** to obtain the model necessary for question 2, and understand fastText embeddings, peek at the Quesiton1.ipynb before running Question2.ipynb.

 Files:
 Question1.ipynb                       - question 1 notebook